 Each Lieutenant Governor serves as an administrative liaison between the Assistant Governors and the District Governor.
 The District Governor-Elect may, at his or her option, appoint a Lieutenant Governor for each of the five geographic regions to serve during his or her term as Governor.
 Lieutenant Governors assist the Governor and the Assistant Governors.
 Lieutenant Governors are District appointees; they are not officers of Rotary International.
-The Lieutenant Governors can work through the Assistant Governors or work directly with the individual Clubs in their regions.
-The Lieutenant Governors must have the same qualifications as the Assistant Governors and it is recommended that each Lieutenant Governor have served as an Assistant Governor for at least one year.
-The roles and responsibilities of the Lieutenant Governors are defined annually by the District Governor to achieve his or her goals and the goals of Rotary International and The Rotary Foundation.
+The Lieutenant Governors can work through the Assistant Governors must have the same qualifications as the Assistant Governors and it is recommended that each Lieutenant Governor have served as an Assistant Governor for at least one year.
+The roles and responsibilities of the Lieutenant Governors and the goals of Rotary International and The Rotary Foundation.